ngkhiem97/deep-learning-image-classification/README.md

 python3 mlp_allbatches
 ```

+The result is placed in the folder mlp_figures

 ## Train and evaluate the Convolutional Neural Network (LeNet) Model 1

 ```bash
 python3 lenet.py
 ```

-The result cross correlation vs epochs file (lenet_10000_defaultmodel.png) is placed in the folder lenet_figures
+The result is placed in the folder lenet_figures

 ## Train and evaluate the Convolutional Neural Network (LeNet) Model 2